ConSol/sakuli/docs/troubleshooting-tuning-sakuli-client.md

 	sudo apt-get install wmctrl

-### GUI test only

- To start GUI test only you can use the sahi default domain as start URL `http://sahi.example.com/_s_/dyn/Driver_initialized` in the file `testsuite.suites` and as browser phantomJS.
+### GUI-only tests

+If you want to run tests which do not include any web technology, you can use phantomJS instead of firefox/chrome/IE and use  the Sahi default start URL `http://sahi.example.com/_s_/dyn/Driver_initialized`.

+(Reason: Sakuli depends on Sahi running, which in turn needs a running browser instance.
+Using PhantomJS for this, hides the browser window completely.)